Matir/blog/_drafts/building-a-home-lab-for-offensive-security-basics.md

 So, "decent" is subjective, but there are a few guidelines here:

 - You need support for hardware virtualization.
-(Intel VT)  Consequently, some Celeron-, Atom- and Pentium-branded processors won't make the cut, as well as some of the AMD A-series.
+(Intel VT)  Consequently, some Celeron-, Atom-, and Pentium-branded processors won't make the cut, as well as some of the AMD A-series.
 Any Core i3, i5, or i7 should do the trick.
 - Memory is critical.
 VMs love memory.
 Count on *at least* 2GB for a Windows Client, 4GB for a Windows Server, and 1GB for a minimal Linux install, but